BillCruise/NFLStats/README.md

 # NFLStats
 Generates summary stats for an NFL season given team schedules and scores.

-NFL 2015 standings downloaded from: http://www.nfl.com/standings?category=league
+NFL 2015 standings downloaded from [NFL League Standings](http://www.nfl.com/standings?category=league).
-Playoff symbols (x, y, z, *) removed manually.
+Playoff symbols (x, y, z, *) were removed manually.

-NFL 2015 scores and schedule downloaded from http://www.scoreboard.com/nfl/results/
+NFL 2015 scores and schedule downloaded from [NFL Scores / Results](http://www.scoreboard.com/nfl/results/).

-The output is in table format suitable for posting to reddit.
+The output is in table format suitable for posting to [reddit](https://www.reddit.com/).

 **Opp Wins** - Total wins by all of each team's opponents.